joaocunhalopes/catsync/README.md

 - CI-V, Communications Interface 5
 - KSI, Kenwood Serial Protocol
+- CAT, Yeasu CAT Computer Aided Transceiver)

 CI-V is used by ICOM and Xiegu Transceivers.
 KSI is used by Kenwood Transceivers.
+CAT is used by Yeasu Transceivers.
-If there's enough interest, support for Yeasu Transceivers CAT protocol and/or support for Elecraft K3 protocol can easly be added.
+If there's enough interest, support for Elecraft K3 protocol can easly be added.
 Please contact m if interested.

 ## Demo